Cragt/to-do-list/README.md

 4. Create 'Different Project' functionality - If I click on one project I'll have a todo list for that project, clicking a seperate project will show me a different todo list.
 Probably using a Project constructor to create a project object with the todo tasks inside of that object.
 Using a function to add the object (project) name to the DOM on the sidebar, and when clicked will render the object properties (task > title, description, due date, priority, etc) on the page.

 Wednesday edit: Project constructor like this?
 Will need to construct the project object inserting a project name(title) and array(taskList).
-When a project is constructed it adds a button to the sidebar that when clicked on, calls createCard(<projectName>.taskList) to render that projects tasks in the DOM. class Project {
+When a project is constructed it adds a button to the sidebar that when clicked on, calls createCard(<projectName>.taskList) to render that projects tasks in the DOM.
+Thursday edit: using maybe foreach.project.task? class Project {
 constructor(title, taskList) {
 (this.title = title),